 Radford, VA 24142

-Mrs. Crasha Townsend is the Director of the Center for Diversity and Inclusion at Radford University.
+Mrs. Crasha Townsend is the Director of Engagement and Intercultural Development at Radford University.
+In this role she oversees Greek Life, Diversity and Inclusion, Student Leadership, Clubs and Student Organizations and Student Media.
 Social justice and leadership development have long been passions and foci for Townsend.
 Her undergraduate work in Integrated Public Relations at Central Michigan University and Higher Education Administration with an emphasis on College Student Affairs Leadership at Grand Valley State University served as a strong foundation.
 She worked in building diverse communities for eight years at the University of Illinois at Urbana-Champaign.
 In her early career as a Resident Director, she assisted in establishing a successful living learning community, Intersections, that was rooted in intergroup dialogue and multicultural competency development.
 Also while at UIUC she worked for several years as the Program Director of Social Justice and Leadership Education, developing a peer-based Multicultural Advocacy curriculum and program; implementing and facilitating diversity education for the residential population and beyond on campus.

 At Radford University she has been able to provide dynamic leadership in rebuilding and branding diversity initiatives on campus through engaging programming, speakers and community outreach.
 While at Radford University, Mrs. Townsend has ignited the campus in discourse and innovation around issues of social justice, inclusion, and leadership.
 She has encouraged progressive thinking and action with her intentional efforts to bring nationally renowned speakers to campus, her international recruitment efforts, and her involvement with pedagogical development and leadership initiatives.
 On a broader scope, within NASPA she has served as the National Chair for the African American Knowledge Community (AAKC).
 During her tenure as Chair, active membership increased, leadership positions were created, the AAKC profile was raised within the NASPA organization, there was increased communication amongst membership and expansion in cross collaboration efforts in the KC.
 Mrs. Townsend brings a wealth of knowledge, experience, and energy in promoting social justice and leadership development throughout student affairs.